Podcast: Play in new window | Download (Duration: 46:29 — 64.4MB) | Embed

 Deciding on her age, what she does in her day to day life as well as the challenges she currently faces.
 If I don’t understand who my audience is then what on earth am I going to write about?

 I needed to set up my brand and even decide on my colour palette and fonts.
 I am not an artist by any stretch of the imagination so what do I know about colours or fonts?

 Don’t worry I would not show you as I have no idea where that is right now.
 My memory of the drawing is probably better than the reality anyway.
 Lol!

 Of course, the technical bits of claiming my website and enabling rich pins were all part of the process so let’s look at what’s next on the list.

-Having the right keywords are so important but before I go there let me back up a bit.
-I needed to know not only who I can help but what I am going to write about to help her.
+Having the right keywords (Pinterest SEO) are so important but before I go there let me back up a bit.
+It was important to know not only who I can help but what I am going to write about to help her.

 I’ll stop there for a second to let that sink in for a minute.
 Every blog post I write needed to be optimized not only for Pinterest traffic but also for search engine traffic.